satansdeer/satansdeer.github.com/content/legacy-posts/javascript-type-system/index.md

 ## What Type System Does Javascript Have?

 If you search internets about Javascript and its type system - you'll find that there is some controversy.
-Javascript type system is often being referred as
+Javascript type system is being referred as

 * Dynamic
 * Weakly typed